Here are answers to some common questions about file names and file name extensions.

 Every program that's installed on your computer is designed to open one or more particular file types, each of which is identified by a file name extension.
 If you have more than one program on your computer capable of opening a file type, then one program is set as the default.
-To change the program that automatically opens when you double-click a file, see Change the program that opens a type of file.
+To change the program that automatically opens a type of file, see Change the program that opens a type of file.

-It depends on the length of the complete path to the file (such as C:\Program Files\filename.txt).
-Windows limits a single path to 260 characters.
-This is why you might occasionally get an error when copying a file with a very long file name to a location that has a longer path than the file's original location.
+Windows usually limits file names to 260 characters.
+But the file name must actually be shorter than that, since the complete path (such as C:\Program Files\filename.txt) is included in this character count.
+This is why you might occasionally encounter an error when copying a file with a very long file name to a location that has a longer path than its current location.

 You can't use any of the following characters in a file name: \ / ? : * " > < |

-Windows hides file name extensions to make file names easier to read, but you can choose to make extensions visible.
-To learn how, see Show or hide file name extensions.
+By default, Windows hides file name extensions to make file names easier to read, but you can choose to make extensions visible.
+For more information, see Show or hide file name extensions.